 Additionally, SLCC students may also take courses through HIU as a non-degree seeking student.

-Also, In partnership with HIU, St. Louis Christian College offers students the experience of a semester abroad in Nazareth, Israel.
-Students enroll for credit at HIU and take up to four courses for credit at Nazareth Evangelical Theological Seminary.
+Also, in partnership with HIU, St. Louis Christian College offers students the experience of a semester abroad in Nazareth, Israel.
+Students enroll for credit at HIU and take up to four courses for credit at Nazareth Evangelical College.
 Course credits are then transferred to SLCC to apply to students’ SLCC degree program.
 Hope International University is a regionally accredited university.

 According to another partnership agreement with HIU, qualified senior students at SLCC may enroll for up to nine semester hours of online graduate-level coursework at HIU.
 The credits will apply both to an undergraduate degree at SLCC and a graduate degree at HIU.
 Participating students must apply to HIU late in their junior year at SLCC and must complete the admissions process prior to enrolling in HIU coursework.